loco-rs/loco/docs-site/content/docs/getting-started/tour/index.md

 ## Adding a CRUD API

-We have a base SaaS app with user authentication generated for us.
+We have a base React Frontend with user authentication generated for us.
 Let's make it a blog by adding a `post` and a full CRUD API using `scaffold`:

 ```sh
 $ cargo loco generate scaffold post title:string content:text